 1. Assistive Technology

-Assistive Technology is an equalizer because it provides a student who has a visual impairment access to the educational instructional materials.
+Assistive Technology is an equalizer because it provides a student who has visual impairment access to the educational instructional materials.
 The ability to access, store, retrieve, organize and produce written information using adaptive technology is a complex task for both student and teacher, requiring added time for research and instruction.

 According to IDEA, Assistive technology refers to both the devices and services identified as a need for special education services, related services or as a supplemental aid and service.